JHU-PL-Lab/www-pl/ocaml/lecture.md

 * It expects a search word and a file and will look for that string in the file
   - e.g. try `_build/default/src/set_main.exe dune dune-project`

+For the interpreters and typecheckers you write, you will be able to run them with `dune utop` or as an executable.

 ### End of OCaml!

-* If you want to learn more about software engineering in OCaml, consider taking [Functional Progamming in Software Engineering](https://pl.cs.jhu.edu/fpse) in the fall
+* If you want to learn more about software engineering in OCaml, take [Functional Progamming in Software Engineering](https://pl.cs.jhu.edu/fpse) in the fall
-* Or, just click on the above course link for resources to teach it to yourself.